-Please be reassured that if you cannot visit us on the dates above between 2pm or 4pm, you are still welcome to pop in at a time that suits you; however we cannot guarantee that someone will always be on site to gift you your fish and offer you our congratulations.
-Then go the Clocktower reception to collect a mallet that you then use to ring the bell located between the Quad lecture theatres and the Clocktower.
-The latter celebration was introduced as part of the University’s 150th celebrations
+If you cannot visit us on the dates above between 2pm or 4pm, you are still welcome to pop in at a time that suits you; however we cannot guarantee that someone will always be on site to gift you your fish and offer you our congratulations.
+To ensure someone will be in the office when you visit, please email email@example.com.
+To"ring the bell" visit Clocktower reception to collect a mallet.
+The University bell is located between the Quad lecture theatres and the Clocktower.
+The latter celebration was introduced as part of the University's 150th celebrations.

 Candidates should be aware that email contact after submission is to their candidate email address.
 They will need to forward their emails if they wish them to go to a different email address.
 Student Administration (doctoral) handle all enquiries regarding the progress of examination after submission